Snehiths19/proj_Bigquery_Amp/README.md

 ## Business Problem and Solution

 ### **Problem**
-Companies often struggle to identify their most valuable customers and understand which touchpoints drive conversions.
+The Product Growth team is trying to identify opportunities on which customer journey's to focus on.
+To achieve this they want to find their most valuable customers and understand which touchpoints drive conversions.
 This lack of insight results in inefficient marketing spend and missed opportunities for growth.

 ### **Solution**
 This project simulates a workflow tailored to the Product Growth team at Amplitude: